Overview

 Putting It Together: From Test Result to Race Day

-These four calculators cover different phases of endurance training, but they're most useful chained together.
+These four calculators cover different phases of endurance training, and they work best chained together.
 A cyclist might use a 20-minute FTP test early in a training block to set accurate power zones, then train predominantly in the Endurance and Tempo zones for several weeks to build aerobic base.
-A runner preparing for a marathon might use a recent 10K or half-marathon result with the Race Time Predictor to set a realistic goal time, then feed that goal time into the Marathon Pace Calculator to get concrete checkpoint splits for race day โ giving a clear go/no-go signal at 10K, halfway, and 30K rather than only finding out at the finish line whether the pace was sustainable.
+A runner preparing for a marathon might feed a recent 10K or half-marathon result into the Race Time Predictor to set a realistic goal time, then run that goal time through the Marathon Pace Calculator for concrete checkpoint splits on race day, giving a clear go/no-go signal at 10K, halfway, and 30K rather than only finding out at the finish line whether the pace held up.

-Swimmers training for open-water or triathlon events often use per-100 pace targets from recent pool sessions to structure interval sets โ for example, repeating 400m efforts at goal race pace with short rest, then checking the actual per-100 split against the calculator's target to gauge fitness progress week over week.
+Swimmers training for open-water or triathlon events often use per-100 pace targets from recent pool sessions to structure interval sets.
+Repeating 400m efforts at goal race pace with short rest, then checking the actual per-100 split against the calculator's target, is a simple way to gauge fitness progress week over week.

-The common thread across all four tools is the same principle: use a recent, honest test result (not a hoped-for one) as the input, since every one of these formulas is only as accurate as the effort and pacing of the test or race it's built from.
-A 20-minute FTP test ridden too conservatively understates true FTP just as a 5K time trial run well under maximal effort will understate true race fitness โ both will throw off every downstream calculation in this guide.
+The common thread across all four tools comes down to one principle: feed them a recent, honest test result, not a hoped-for one.
+Every one of these formulas is only as accurate as the effort and pacing of the test or race it's built from.
+A 20-minute FTP test ridden too conservatively understates true FTP, and a 5K time trial run well under maximal effort understates true race fitness.
+Either one throws off every downstream calculation in this guide.

 Key Terms